Skip to content

 Step Five: Deploy reviews-v2

-Log in to 'GitLab', find the bookinfo-views project, change the value of APP_VERSION in the .gitlab-ci.yml file to "v2", and commit the code.
-Log in to 'Rancher', navigate through 'Workloads' -> 'Deployments' to see that reviews-v2 has been deployed.
-Even though v2 has been deployed, visiting http://8.136.193.105:32156/productpage still directs traffic only to the V1 version of reviews.
+Log in to 'GitLab', find the bookinfo-views project, modify the value of APP_VERSION in the .gitlab-ci.yml file to "v2", and commit the code once.
+Log in to 'Rancher', enter the cluster, sequentially navigate to 'Workloads' -> 'Deployments', and you can see that the deployment of reviews-v2 is completed.
+Although v2 has been released, accessing http://8.136.193.105:32156/productpage, the reviews microservice can only request the V1 version.

 image